Folfchie/Python-Personal-Finance-Tracker/README.md

 ## Installation

-Download the **PynanceXL** repository from Github.
+Download the **Python Personal Finance Tracker (PPFT)** repository from Github.
 You now have two choices.

 ### Option A: Use Python Interpreter
 Simply run `main.py` using your desired Python interpreter.
-This is best if you just want to try out PynanceXL.
+This is best if you just want to try out PPFT.

 ### Option B: Custom bash script (Debian)
 **Note**: This method requires the use of `sudo` user privileges.

 #### Step 1:
-In the **PynanceXL** repository is a bash script named `pynanceXL`.
+In the **PPFT** repository is a bash script named `pynanceXL`.
 Copy this file to `/usr/local/bin`.

 #### Step 2:
 If needed, make the file executable by running the command `chmod +x pynanceXL`.
 This will make the file executable.
 Now the `pynanceXL` command is ready to use.

 #### Step 3:
-Run the command `pynanceXL -i` and you will be prompted to enter the path of the **PynanceXL** repository.
+Run the command `pynanceXL -i` and you will be prompted to enter the path of the **PPFT** repository.
-This will be wherever you downloaded it to, such as `/home/user/Downloads/PynanceXL`.
+This will be wherever you downloaded it to, such as `/home/user/Downloads/PPFT`.

-#### Check if PynanceXL is installed
+#### Check if PPFT is installed
-To check if **PynanceXL** is properly installed, run the command `pynanceXL -r`.
+To check if **PPFT** is properly installed, run the command `pynanceXL -r`.
-If you receive the error that `/usr/local/bin/PynanceXL/main.py` does not exist, try **Step 3** again and ensure the path is entered correctly.
+If you receive the error that `/usr/local/bin/PPFT/main.py` does not exist, try **Step 3** again and ensure the path is entered correctly.

 ## Usage
 I created this program as I desired a basic, simple, automated personal finance program that utilizes Excel files.

 ### Files
-Included with **PynanceXL** is a folder named `templates`.
+Included with **PPFT** is a folder named `templates`.
 There are four workbook templates for you to copy and use.

 - `income.xlsx`